 : Enable SSL connection (true/false)--connection-timeout

-: Connection timeout in milliseconds (default: 30000)To connect to a MySQL database:
+: Connection timeout in milliseconds (default: 30000)To use with a MySQL database:

 node dist/src/index.js --mysql --host <host-name> --database <database-name> --port <port> [--user <username> --password <password>]